About the Grant:

 Community Meetings:

-The kick-off community meeting for this project will take place on Tuesday, February 17th at 5:30 PM at the Allan Farris Community Center (220 S 14th St, Bessemer City, NC 28016).
+The next community meeting will be on Tuesday, March 17th at 5:30 PM at the Allan Farris Community Center.
+More event details will be shared soon.

 What are brownfields?